ertaiNL/multiFormatSave/README.md

 This is een extension for Libreoffice.
-MultiSave enables you to save simultaneoulsly a document in the OpenDocument, MS Office and/or PDF formats as you choose.
+MultiFormatSave enables you to save simultaneoulsly a document in the OpenDocument, MS Office and/or PDF formats as you choose.